-- 29. Dominic Ongwen contributed to the implementation of the Odek common plan and to the commission of the crimes charged in relation to Odek by, inter alia, - planning the attack; - briefing and instructing the troops prior to the attack; - ordering fighters under his command to commit crimes in Odek; - deploying troops to Odek; - commanding and coordinating the Odek attack on the ground; - as a military commander, to take necessary and reasonable measures within his power to prevent or repress the commission of the crimes charged in relation to Odek or failing to submit the matter to the competent authorities for investigation and prosecution.
+- 29. Dominic Ongwen contributed to the implementation of the Odek common plan and to the commission of the crimes charged in relation to Odek by, inter alia, - planning the attack; - briefing and instructing the troops prior to the attack; - ordering fighters under his command to commit crimes in Odek; - deploying troops to Odek; - commanding and coordinating the Odek attack on the ground; - failing, while being a military commander or person effectively acting as a military commander, to take necessary and reasonable measures within his power to prevent or repress the commission of the crimes charged in relation to Odek or failing to submit the matter to the competent authorities for investigation and prosecution.
 Dominic Ongwen knew or, owing to the circumstances at the time, should have known that the LRA fighters were committing or were about to commit these crimes. - 30.
 At the time of the attack, Dominic Ongwen had effective command and control, or authority and control, over LRA fighters that participated in the attack on Odek. - 31.
 When engaging in the above conduct, Dominic Ongwen had the requisite intent and knowledge under articles 25, 28 and 30, as well as under the elements of the crimes listed below.